soulmachines/sm-web-component/rebuild/README.md

 - (Common mistakes)[https://kentcdodds.com/blog/common-mistakes-with-react-testing-library]
 - (Learning)[https://testing-library.com/docs/learning]

+## Styling

+(Tailwind)[https://tailwindcss.com/] is setup and used to style the web components.

+Setup your (editor)[https://tailwindcss.com/docs/editor-setup] with the Tailwind extension for autocompletion.
+For VSCode the extension is called Tailwind CSS IntelliSensePreview.

 ## Generating Components

 Run `npm run generate` in your terminal and it will ask you what you'd like the component to be called.
 Enter the name and it will scaffold the files in the component directory.